Professor Robin Cleveland

 Teaching

 Professor Cleveland is a tutorial fellow in Engineering Science and in college mainly gives tutorials in fluid mechanics and thermodynamics.
 Tutorials are held either in groups of 2-3 students or with the whole year group, typically 5-6.
+He also lectures in mathematics or fluid mechanics in the department.
 At the post-graduate level he teaches courses in ultrasonics.

 Research Interests